php-repos/datatype/API.md

 This document provides a detailed reference for all functions, methods, and classes in the `datatype` package for `phpkg`.
 For an overview, installation instructions, and usage examples, see the [README.md](README.md).

-The `datatype` package, under the `PhpRepos\Datatype` namespace, offers utilities for array and string manipulation, including fluent collections, key-value maps, sets, and string operations with UTF-8 support.
+The `datatype` package, under the `PhpRepos\Datatype` namespace, offers utilities for managing various data structures with a fluent, extensible API and UTF-8 support.

 ## Table of Contents
 - [Arr](#arr)